Politics of the United States: Mayor-council government

 The seat of the mayor of Boston is Boston City Hall.
 Boston has a mayor–council government.

 This is the oldest form of city government in the United States and, until the beginning of the 20th century, was used by nearly all American cities.
 Its structure is like that of the state and national governments, with an elected mayor as chief of the executive branch and an elected council that represents the various neighborhoods forming the legislative branch.
 The mayor appoints heads of city departments and other officials (sometimes with the approval of the council), has the power to veto over ordinances (the laws of the city), and often is responsible for preparing the city's budget.
 The council passes city ordinances, sets the tax rate on property, and apportions money among the various city departments.
-As cities have grown, council seats have usually come to represent more than a single neighborhood.
+As cities have expanded, council seats have generally come to represent more than one neighborhood.